 The best way to reach Trondheim is by train from Oslo.

-Recommended by Jonny from Guide to Castles
+Recommended by Jonny from In Faraway Lands

 Oslo is the Capital of Norway, it’s beautiful and a city that you never truly know what to expect.
 It is situated on the Southern Coast and there are plenty of things to see and explore there, from museums to architecture.
 You will find a stunning harbor, parks, and gorgeous green areas making it the perfect destination for tourists and photographers.
+Oslo is also one of the best reasons to visit Norway.

 The one benefit of Oslo is that it’s fairly easy to get around on foot.
 This means that to get from place to place you shouldn’t need to rely too much on public transport.
-One of the best places to visit is Oslo Fjord which is located just beyond the Cities harbor.
+One of the best places to visit is Oslo Fjord which is located just beyond the City’s harbor.
 It is beautiful and allows you to get a completely different view of the City.
 An easy way to get there is to walk to Pier 3 and get a boat.
 You can also go online and book a tour of the Fjord.

 Another thing you can see is the Holmenkollen Ski Museum And Tower which is an amazing building.
 This place holds ski jumping competitions and has since 1892 and the view from the top of the tower is beautiful.
 However, Oslo is definitely not a budget city, so make sure you take enough money with you, as it can get fairly expensive.